tursodatabase/libsql/test/json/README.md

   2. Build the baseline sqlite3.c file.  ("`make sqlite3.c`")

-  3. Run "`sh json-speed-check-1.sh trunk`".
+  3. Run "`sh json-speed-check.sh trunk`".
 This creates the baseline profile in "jout-trunk.txt".

 # 3.0 Testing

   1. Build the sqlite3.c to be tested.

-  2. Run "`sh json-speed-check-1.sh x1`".
+  2. Run "`sh json-speed-check.sh x1`".
 The profile output will appear in jout-x1.txt.
 Substitute any label you want in place of "x1".

   3. Run the script shown below in the CLI.